 If you don’t have a separate business bank account, I urge you to open one.
 It isn’t a legal requirement for sole traders to do so, but it will make managing your business finances easier and speed things up at tax time.
 Plus, it will help you to feel more professional.
 Take a look at Starling, a popular option in the self-employed community.

 The amount you should pay yourself as a sole trader depends partly on your personal and business circumstances.
 There are three main options that you can choose from:

 2.1 Pay Yourself What Your Business Can Afford

-If your business is in its early stages, sales may be low, or you might be covering start-up costs meaning there isn’t much left-over to pay you the level of salary you may want.
-Some sole traders choose not to take any salary at all, instead, treating their time as an investment.
+If your business is in its early stages, sales may be low, or you might be covering start-up costs.
+This often means there isn’t much left-over to pay you the level of salary you may want.
+Some sole traders choose not to take any salary at all.
+Instead, they treat their time as an investment.
 This is fine for those with personal savings or other forms of income.
-But if you do not have this luxury, do not leave yourself struggling to pay your bills because that will affect your credit rating.
+But, if you do not have this luxury, don’t leave yourself struggling to pay your bills because that will affect your credit rating.

 Instead, you can pay yourself a salary that takes almost all the profit out of your business.
 If you choose this approach make sure you budget for your tax bill so there is enough left behind to clear this bill because remember drawings are not an allowable business expense.